sarieltutay/ClusterExplorer/README.md

 | Taxi Trajectory                         | 1,710,670  | 9              | [Link](https://archive.ics.uci.edu/ml/datasets/Taxi+Service+Trajectory+-+Prediction+Challenge%2C+ECML+PKDD+2015) |

 ### Clustering Pipelines
-The clustering results were generated using 16 different clustering pipelines, each combining various preprocessing steps and clustering algorithms.
+The clustering results were generated using 16 different clustering pipelines, each combining various preprocessing steps and clustering algorithms (are located in [Link](https://github.com/yourusername/ClusterExplorer/blob/main/experiments/clustering_pipelines)) the .
 The preprocessing steps included standard scaling for numeric columns, one-hot encoding for categorical data, and dimensionality reduction using PCA.
 The clustering algorithms used were K-Means, DBSCAN, Birch, Spectral Clustering, and Affinity Propagation.